-Our modelling suggests that the Council's forecasts within the current financial year and over the medium-term financial strategy are both reasonable and appropriate compared with our base-case economic scenario, including the likely impacts of Covid-19 on the Council's finances.
-It is however noted that our modelling of the the financial challenges that the Council faces over the medium is forecast to be considerably more severe in our more volatile economic conditions.
+Modelling undertaken by our Strategy and Transactions team suggests that the Council's forecasts within the 2020/21 financial year and over the medium-term financial strategy are both reasonable and appropriate compared with our base-case economic scenario, including the likely impacts of Covid-19 on the Council's finances.
+Our modelling of the the financial challenges that the Council faces over the medium is forecast is however considerably more severe in our more volatile economic conditions scenario (scenario 3 in the table below).

 Our modelling suggests that over the medium term the Council has sufficient reserve balances to meet the financial challenges of the base-case economic scenario.
-However, it is important that the Council is not complacent on its reserve balances and continues with its 'Making Your Money Count' options programme so that the Council's reserve balances are not reduced to unstainable levels.
+However, it is important that the Council is not complacent regarding its reserve balances and continues with its 'Making Your Money Count' options programme so that reserve balances are not reduced to unstainable levels.